Receivership Can Provide A Viable Bankruptcy Alternative

-A properly managed Washington receivership is a strong bankruptcy alternative, and a proven solution that provides asset protection, management and disposition under Court supervision.
+A properly managed Washington state court receivership is a strong bankruptcy alternative, and a proven solution that provides asset protection, management and disposition under Court supervision.
 The attorneys of Davidson Backman Medeiros are experienced receivers, and capable managers of all types of assets.
 As officers and agents of the Court, we are fully accountable for the transparent administration of Washington receivership estates.

 A general receiver is authorized to operate a business in the ordinary course of business, and assert claims against third parties as appropriate.
 If authorized by the Court, a general receiver can also sell assets under Court supervision, and distribute the proceeds of sale in accordance with the priorities set forth in the Washington Receivership Act.

 The Washington Receivership Act provides for an automatic stay of litigation, foreclosures, garnishments and levies.
 The automatic stay is different in scope and duration that the automatic stay that applies in bankruptcy, but it is highly effective.
 The assets of the company are protected and preserved as long as the automatic stay remains in effect.